fooof-tools/fooof/doc/faq.rst

 One reason for this is that peaks are fit as gaussians, and multiple overlapping gaussians can, in some cases, be fit to what one might otherwise consider to likely comprise a single oscillatory component in the data.
-This is a consequence of fitting a symmetric function (gaussians) to what can be an asymetric peak power spectrum.
+This is a consequence of fitting a symmetric function (gaussians) to what can be an asymmetric peak power spectrum.

 Because of this, it is often useful to focus on the dominant (highest power) peak within a given frequency band from a FOOOF analysis, as this peak will offer the best estimate of